LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 \end{aligned}$$
 </div>

 <div class="exercise-container">
 <button class="exercise-button" onclick="toggleExercise(this)">Hint</button>
 <div class="exercise-text">
-The convergence of nets completely determines the topology of any topological space.
-So, it is enough to show that the property holds.
-The implication holds by the continuity of $\rho$.
-The reverse follows from being able to fit $x\U \bullet$ into any basic set
+The topology of any topological space is completely determined by the convergence of nets.
+So it is enough to show that the property holds.
+The implication holds by the continuity of $\rho$, the reverse follows from being able to fit $x\U \bullet$ into any basic set
 $x+\rho(B\U \epsilon)$.
 </div>
 </div>

 **Exercise 4**.
 Show that $C\U c^\infty(K)$ is complete and thus a [Fréchet](https://en.wikipedia.org/wiki/Fr%C3%A9chet_space#:~:text=locally%20convex%20metrizable%20topological%20vector%20space)
 space.

 <div class="exercise-container">
 <button class="exercise-button" onclick="toggleExercise(this)">Hint</button>
 <div class="exercise-text">
 The topology is
 [metrizable](https://nowheredifferentiable.com/2023-01-29-PDE-1-Fourier/#:~:text=together-,with,-a%20countable%20family)
-as the family of seminorms is countable.
-Use Exercise [3](#convergence TVS) to show that if $\varphi\U n \in C\U c^\infty(K)$ is Cauchy then the sequence of derivatives $D^\alpha \varphi\U n$ converge uniformly to
+as the family of seminorms is countable Use Exercise [3](#convergence TVS) to show that if $\varphi\U n \in C\U c^\infty(K)$ is Cauchy then the sequence of derivatives $D^\alpha \varphi\U n$ converge uniformly to